datatribe-collective-oy/gdd-app/docs/security-architecture.md

 - **Route Tables:** Custom route tables ensure that traffic is routed securely within the VPC.
 - **Security Groups:** Security groups act as virtual firewalls, controlling inbound and outbound traffic.
 For example:
   - HTTP access is currently allowed from any IP, with security implemented at the application level through Nginx.
-  - SSH access is limited to trusted IPs defined in `var.ssh_allowed_ips`.
+- **SSH Access:** SSH keys for EC2 access are managed securely without hardcoding sensitive information in the configuration.
+SSH access is limited to trusted IPs defined in `var.ssh_allowed_ips`.

----

 ## Layer 2: Compute Security